 December is the middle of the winter season for most of the northern countries.
-However, during this time, Costa Rica experiences some of its best weather of the year—just in time for the Christmas holidays.
-The rainy season is officially over by the middle of November in most of the country.
-That's when the climate gets just a bit colder and windier(still ward for our standards) and less muggy, providing gorgeous clear skies and sunny days.
-This happens pretty much all over Central America during this time of the year.
+However, Costa Rica experiences some of its best weather of the year—just in time for the Christmas holidays.
+In most of the country, the rainy season is officially over by the middle of November, when the climate gets a bit colder, windier, and less muggy, providing gorgeous clear skies and sunny days.
+This happens in much of Central America during this time of the year.

 What to Pack

 Costa Rica is a small country, but it's also home to 12 different microclimates, which can make packing tricky.
 As a general rule, casual attire is OK throughout the country.
-May through November is the rainy season in Costa Rica, but it can still rain any time of year, so a raincoat or poncho is a good idea.
-You'll also likely want to pack hiking boots, insect repellant, sunscreen, and a sun hat.
+May through November is the rainy season in Costa Rica, but it can still rain any time of year, so bring a raincoat or poncho.
+Also pack hiking boots or comfortable walking shoes, insect repellent, sunscreen, and a sun hat.

-If you're spending a lot of time on the beach, a few other items that are a good idea to include:
+If you're spending time on the beach, a few other helpful items include:

 - Water shoes